f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab5/lab5.rst

-Built in Scanners
+Built-in Scanners
 #################

-Now that we have a working chat interface we need to discuss how this should be protect.
+Now that we have a working chat interface we need to discuss how this should be protected.

-In the main left tab go to **Scanners**, you can see all the built in scanners packages that can help us protect against the **OWASP Top Ten GenAI** attacks.
+In the main left tab go to **Scanners**, you can see all the built-in scanner packages that can help us protect against the **OWASP Top Ten GenAI** attacks.

-Take the time to go over the different packages and their built in scanners.
+Take the time to go over the different packages and their built-in scanners.

-**PLACEHOLDER** - Maybe we should add a mapping to OWASP GenAI

 1. Let's enable the scanners under the **Prompt Injection package**, click on it and enable all scanners.

 2. Go back to the web chat.

-3. Try the bellow prompt injection attack in the chat.
+3. Try the below prompt injection attack in the chat.

    .. code-block:: none